A day to go! Chandrayaan-3 gets ready to make history with soft-landing on Moon's surface | Science-Environment

 After the second and final deboosting operation on August 20, the LM is placed in a 25 km x 134 km orbit around the Moon.

-A day before the scheduled touch-down, ISRO today confirmed that the Chandrayaan-3 mission is on schedule. ''Systems are undergoing regular checks.
-Smooth sailing is continuing,'' it said.
+A day before the scheduled touch-down, ISRO on Tuesday confirmed that the Chandrayaan-3 mission is on schedule.

+The space agency said the Mission Operations Complex (MOX), located at the ISRO Telemetry, Tracking and Command Network (ISTRAC) here, is buzzing with energy and excitement.

+''The mission is on schedule.
+Systems are undergoing regular checks.
+Smooth sailing is continuing,'' ISRO said in an update this afternoon, adding that the live telecast of the landing operations at MOX/ISTRAC begins at 5:20 pm on Wednesday.

 According to ISRO officials, for landing, at around 30 km altitude, the lander enters the powered braking phase, and begins to use its four thruster engines by ''retro firing'' them to reach the surface of the moon, by gradually reducing the speed.
 This is to ensure the lander doesn't crash, as the Moon's gravity will also be in play.